CrowdStrike/falcon-integration-gateway/docs/gke/README.md

 ### Appendix B: Per-project level permissions on GCP side

-Falcon Integration Gateway needs to be granted `securitycenter.admin` role on the organization level, meaning that the access to the SCC cannot be restricted per GCP project or GCP folder.
-This is caused by access model of GCP SCC and outside of scope of this project.
+Falcon Integration Gateway needs to be granted `securitycenter.admin` role on the organization level, meaning that the access to Google Security Command Center (SCC) cannot be restricted per GCP project or GCP folder.
+This is caused by the access model of SCC and is outside of scope of this project.
 Please refer to the following excerpt of [GCP SCC FAQ](https://cloud.google.com/security-command-center/docs/faq):

 > Can I limit who views which projects?
 > Currently, permissions for Security Command Center are at the organization level.
 Folder and project level permissions will be added in a future release.
 For more information, see [Access control](https://cloud.google.com/security-command-center/docs/access-control).